Analysis | Why a Money-Laundering Case Hits Denmark Close to Home

 5. How much money may have been laundered, and why?

 Laundering is about taking money that’s been generated from criminal activities such as fraud and funneling it into the financial system so that it can be used without a trace.
-The amount of suspicious transactions at Danske’s Estonia branch was initially estimated at around $3.9 billion by the Danish newspaper Berlingske last year.
+The value of suspicious transactions at Danske’s Estonia branch was initially estimated at around $3.9 billion by the Danish newspaper Berlingske last year.
 Estimates doubled to roughly $8 billion as more information surfaced.
-Browder has estimated the figure at more than $9 billion.
-The Wall Street Journal reported that $150 billion in transactions flowed through Estonia branch from 2007 into 2015.
-How much was legitimate and how much stemmed from criminal activities is difficult to calculate, not least because launderers work hard to disguise the origin of their money.
-Danske said it couldn’t verify the $150 billion figure but has acknowledged that the “issues” raised by what’s known as the non-resident portfolio are “significantly larger” that first thought.
+Browder has put the figure at more than $9 billion.
+The Wall Street Journal reported that $150 billion in transactions flowed through the Estonian branch from 2007 into 2015.
+How much was legitimate and how much stemmed from criminal activities is difficult to calculate, as launderers work hard to disguise the origin of their money.
+Danske acknowledged that the issues raised by what’s known as the non-resident portfolio are “significantly larger” that first thought and said a total of about 200 billion euros ($234 billion) flowed through the Estonian unit during the period in question.

 6. How did all this come to light?